125mm Insulation

 125mm insulation is a commonly specified thickness in the UK construction industry.
 It provides reliable thermal performance without making walls or roofs difficult to build around.
 It is often specified for applications requiring good thermal performance, particularly in modern residential construction.

-What is the Insulation 125mm Thickness?
+What is the insulation 125mm thickness?

 125mm insulation thickness means the insulating material is 125 millimetres deep.